Can Medication Really Impact Your Driving?

 “Not commonly appreciated is that a DUI (driving under the influence) charge may not only involve alcohol or illegal substances.
 Drivers can also be charged with DUI related to prescription, as well as over-the-counter medications,” Mensch noted.

-Reporting Nov.
-1 in the Journal of Studies on Alcohol and Drugs, her team tracked 2013-2014 data from the National Roadside Survey.
+In the Journal of Studies on Alcohol and Drugs, her team tracked data from the National Roadside Survey.
 That survey asked more than 7,400 drivers at 60 sites across the United States about their current medication use.

 Nearly 20 percent of the drivers reported recent use of a prescription medication that could have affected their ability to drive safely.